One-state solution

-The "one-state solution" refers to a resolution of the Israeli–Palestinian conflict through the creation of a unitary, federal or confederate Israeli–Palestinian state, which would encompass all of the present territory of Israel, the West Bank including East Jerusalem, and potentially the Gaza Strip and Golan Heights.
-Depending on various points of view, a one-state solution is presented as a situation in which Israel would ostensibly lose its character as a Jewish state and the Palestinians would fail to achieve their national independence within a two-state solution, or as the best, most just, and only way to resolve the conflict.

 Historical background

 Antiquity until World War I

 The area between the Mediterranean Sea and the Jordan River has been controlled by various national groups throughout history.
 A number of groups, including the Canaanites, the Israelites (who later became the Jews), the Babylonians, Persians, Greeks, Jews, Romans, Byzantines, Umayyads, Abbasids, Seljuk Turks, Crusaders, Mamluks, Ottomans, the British, Israelis, Jordanians, and Egyptians have controlled the region at one time or another.
 From 1516 until the end of World War I, the region was controlled by the Ottoman Empire.